juba/rmdformats/README.md

 [![R build status](https://github.com/juba/rmdformats/workflows/R-CMD-check/badge.svg)](https://github.com/juba/rmdformats/actions?query=workflow%3AR-CMD-check)

+{% note %}

-**Quarto users : ** these templates are only suitable for RMarkdown documents.
+**Note for quarto users:** these templates are only suitable for RMarkdown documents.
 I published one quarto custom format called [bookup](https://github.com/juba/bookup-html) which is a porting of the `robobook` template.

+{% endnote %}

 This R package provides ready-to-use HTML output formats and templates for RMarkdown documents.
 The goal is to produce clean documents "out of the box",